Discover what’s new before everyone else:

 PNY Reims: a slice of modernist California in Grand Est

-In the heart of Reims, where champagne houses and Gothic cathedrals dominate the skyline, PNY (Paris New York) has done something unexpected – transported a slice of 1960s California to northeastern France.
-Designed by Rudy Guénaire, this latest outpost of the cult burger brand swaps retro Americana clichés for a cleaner, more refined take on West Coast modernism.
-Featuring terrazzo floors, chrome details and a sea of pastel blue and yellow banquettes that nod to mid-century diners without leaning into kitsch.
-At the centre, a sculptural stainless-steel bar reflects the neon glow, channelling that unmistakable California optimism.
-But for all its style, PNY is still about the burger.
-Here, grass-fed beef from Normandy, pillowy brioche buns and perfectly golden fries take centre stage.
-The Return of the Cowboy – a towering stack of crispy bacon, melted cheddar and house-made BBQ sauce – demands two hands and zero shame.
+In the heart of Reims, where champagne houses and Gothic cathedrals dominate the skyline, PNY (Paris New York) has taken a bold step.
+Instead of following local traditions, it has transported a slice of 1960s California to northeastern France.
+Designed by Rudy Guénaire, this outpost of the cult burger brand swaps retro Americana clichés for a cleaner, more refined take on West Coast modernism.
+For instance, terrazzo floors, chrome details and pastel blue and yellow banquettes nod to mid-century diners without falling into kitsch.
+At the centre, a sculptural stainless-steel bar reflects the neon glow, channelling California optimism.
+However, for all its style, PNY is still about the burger.
+Grass-fed beef from Normandy, pillowy brioche buns and perfectly golden fries take centre stage.
+Finally, the “Return of the Cowboy” – a towering stack of crispy bacon, melted cheddar and house-made BBQ sauce – demands two hands and zero shame.

 PNY Reims